ScilifelabDataCentre/dds_workshop/docs/1_installation.md

 The instructions for installation are available in our documentation, [accessible here.](https://scilifelabdatacentre.github.io/dds_cli/#install-the-command-line-interface-cli-dds-cli)

-They differ slightly depending on your operating system, so follow the section you need (MacOS, Windows or Linux).
-Once installed, verify it by running:
+They differ slightly depending on your operating system - MacOS, Windows or Linux.
+Once installed, the client version can be verified by running:

 ~~~
     dds --version